Israel, Hamas trade deadly fire as confrontation escalates

 The military hit 130 targets in Gaza, including two tunnels militants were digging under the border with Israel, Conricus said.
 He did not address Gaza Health Ministry reports about the dead children.

-In Gaza, most of the deaths were attributed to airstrikes.
-However, seven of the deaths were members of a single family, including three children, who died in an explosion in the northern Gaza town of Beit Hanoun.
+Seven of the deaths in Gaza were members of a single family, including three children, who died in an explosion in the northern Gaza town of Beit Hanoun.
 It was not clear if the blast was caused by an Israeli airstrike or errant rocket.

-Dozens of mourners took part in the funeral of Hussein Hamad, an 11-year-old boy who was among the dead.

-Israel struck scores of Gaza homes in its 2014 war with Hamas, arguing it was aiming at militants, but also killing many civilians.
-The practice drew broad international condemnation at the time.
-Israel’s latest tactics in Jerusalem have drawn angry reactions from leaders from the Arab and Muslim world.

 Federman reported from Jerusalem.
 Associated Press writers Karin Laub in the West Bank, Ilan Ben Zion in Jerusalem and Samy Magdy in Cairo contributed.